QBenchmark/benchmarks/Quantum/README.md

 [12] U. Alvarez-Rodriguez, M. Sanz, L. Lamata and E. Solano (2018).
 Quantum Artificial Life in an IBM Quantum Computer.  arXiv preprint arXiv:1711.09442v2.

-[13] Vishnu, PK and Joy, Dintomon and Behera, Bikash K and Panigrahi, Prasanta K (2018).
+[13] Vishnu PK,  Joy Dintomon, Behera Bikash K and Panigrahi Prasanta K (2018).
 Experimental demonstration of non-local controlled-unitary quantum gates using a five-qubit quantum computer.
 Quantum Information Processing, 17, 10, 274, Springer.

 [14] Sisodia, M., Shukla, A., Thapliyal, K., & Pathak, A. (2017).
 Design and experimental realization of an optimal scheme for teleportation of an n-qubit quantum state.
 Quantum Information Processing, 16(12), 292.